wotakumoe/wotaku/guides/imagedit.md

 #### Manual Leveling

 With manual leveling you would needed find the minimum black point to have your targeted blacks be actual black (#000) and raise the gamma to compensate for the raised blacks to have the image not be over leveled.
 This can be somewhat of a trial-and-error till you get a satisfying result.
-As a starting point you can use the following value for ImageMagic `13,100%,1.3` (used in the example image shown above), where 13 is the raised black point and 1.3 is the gamma adjustment value.
+As a starting point you can use the following value for ImageMagick `13,100%,1.3` (used in the example image shown above), where 13 is the raised black point and 1.3 is the gamma adjustment value.

-The command (CLI) to use with ImageMagic to batch process all images inside a folder would be;
+The command (CLI) to use with ImageMagick to batch process all images inside a folder would be;

 ```
 magick mogrify -format png -dither None -colorspace Gray -level 13,100%,1.3 *.png